 Pilates is more dynamic, yet in Yoga and Tao Yin, frequent pauses for relaxation and breathing are common and of utmost importance during the session.

 The core area targeted during Pilates or Tao Yin is the lumbar-pelvic region.
 It is believed that once this area (also referred to as our second brain in Chinese medicine) is strengthened, then you achieve a far better digestive and elimination system and will feel more energetic.

-During a session each exercise or set of exercises aim at one area of the body or an organ at a time and there is no or little sweating involved.
+During a session, each exercise or set of exercises aims at one area of the body or an organ at a time, and there is no or little sweating involved.

 YOGA And Its Benefits

 In ancient times people lived more in harmony and in contact with nature.
-In Indian Ayurveda it is believed that we need the 5 natural elements to be able to live;
+In Indian Ayurveda it is believed that we need all five natural elements to be able to live in balance;